 The St. Regis is probably the most famous of all of Florence’s hotels, because of its rich and interesting history.
-The property is a historic palace that was originally designed by the famous Florentine architect Brunelleschi (same guy who designed the uber-famous dome for Florence’s cathedral) in the early 1400’s.
+The property is a historic palace that was originally designed by the famous Florentine architect Brunelleschi (the same guy who designed the uber-famous dome for Florence’s cathedral) in the early 1400s.
 The noble Giuntini family originally lived there (can you even imagine calling this place your home??), and the palace was later converted into a hotel in 1866.

 Throughout Florence’s history, the hotel was a stopping point for noble families, royalty, and famous writers.
 Florentine aristocrats would sometimes host grand weddings there, and today you can still host your wedding at this stunning property in their Grand Ballroom…although I can’t even fathom what it would cost to host your wedding at the St. Regis Florence. 🙈

-And of course I have to talk about the St. Regis’ fabulous Michelin Star restaurant, Caino by Winter Garden.
-The restaurant is located where the palace courtyard used to be, and is now enclosed with a gorgeous stained glass roof.
-The antique furniture, beautiful decor and overall ambiance is very luxe and beautiful without being overly stuffy.
+And of course, I have to talk about the St. Regis’ fabulous Michelin Star restaurant, Caino by Winter Garden.
+The restaurant is located where the palace courtyard used to be and is now enclosed with a gorgeous stained glass roof.
+The antique furniture, beautiful decor and overall ambiance are very luxe and beautiful without being overly stuffy.
 And we felt the same way about the service—it was wonderful and on-point without being stiff or snooty.
 Everyone was warm, friendly, and did an amazing job.
-Oh and the food was fantastic!
+Oh, and the food was fantastic!
 Really inventive, creative, and beautiful dishes.
 We had such a lovely meal here!

 We also came down to Winter Garden a few nights just to have drinks and enjoy this really incredible piano player who was there a few evenings.
 My dad ordered grappa one night and they gave him a whole freaking flight to taste and choose which one he got a full glass of—which of course he loved.
 They have a very extensive cocktail list too.
 Coming down here for a nightcap and sinking into one of their comfy couches while listening to live music was such a nice way to end our days!